bakkeby/dwm-flexipatch/README.md

 Refer to [https://dwm.suckless.org/](https://dwm.suckless.org/) for details on the dwm window manager, how to install it and how it works.

+If you are experiencing issues then you may want to check out the [Known Issues](https://github.com/bakkeby/dwm-flexipatch/discussions/categories/known-issues) discussion category.

 ---

 ### Changelog: